JAlcocerT/JAlcocerT/content/blog/concepts-BIGDATA.md

 **Data Storage (Where to Store Data):**

 * **MinIO:** A high-performance, scalable, and cloud-native object storage solution.
 Ideal for modern data-intensive applications, big data architectures, analytics, and machine learning workloads.

-It's fast, S3 compatible, and Kubernetes-native.
+> It's fast, S3 compatible, and Kubernetes-native.
+You can set [expiration policies as per its docs](https://docs.min.io/enterprise/aistor-object-store/administration/object-lifecycle-management/create-lifecycle-management-expiration-rule/)

+> > If you inspect the s3 container volume, everything will be flat, the folders in the UI is just to make it Human friendly

+{{< youtube "KzZ2zCvHhl0" >}}

 **Data Processing Engines (How to Process Data):**